yanivmo/python-project-template/README.md

 - [x] Testing
 - [ ] Structured logging
 - [x] Minimal asyncio entrypoint
-- [ ] GitHub Actions
 - [ ] Usage guide

 ## Quick start

 ### Setup
-1. Use [pyenv] to install and activate the latest Python 3.10.
+1. Use [poetry] to install and activate the latest Python 3.10.
-2. Install [pipenv]: `pip install --user pipenv`
+2. Install [poetry]: `pipx install poetry` (for other options consult the documentation).
-3. In the repository root execute `pipenv install --dev`
+3. In the repository root execute `poetry install`

 ### Run the app